IvarKristinn/V_Project_3-45_Botnet/README.md

 ## Server commands
 ID - Server ID
-CONNECT
+CONNECT - To join the chat, you have to connect first.
-LEAVE
+LEAVE - To leave the server.
-WHO
+WHO - Lists all the users on the server.
-MSG
+MSG <usernmane> - Sends private message to user.
-MSG ALL
+MSG ALL - Sends message to all.
-LISTSERVERS
+LISTSERVERS - Provides a list of directly connected servers.
-KEEPALIVE
+KEEPALIVE -
-LISTROUTES
+LISTROUTES - Provides a list of all servers in the network.
-CMD
+CMD,<ToServerID>,<FromServerID>,<command> - Sends a command to another server.
-TSP
+RSP,<ToServerID>,<FromServerID>,<command> - Reply to a CMD from another server.
-FETCH
+FETCH,<no> - Fecthes a hasded string from this server with supplied index.

 ## To build
 ### prebuilds
 xxxxx
 ### Server
-xxxx
+g++ tsamvgroup45.cpp -o tsamvgroup45
 ### Client
-xxxx
+g++ client.cpp -o client -lpthred
 ## To Run
 ### Server
-xxxx
+./tsamvgroup45 <ServerPort> <InfoPort> <ClientPort>
 ### Client
-xxxx
+./client <IP> <Port>

 ## Known Issues